RobinLarsson1/Power-Experts-backend/README.md

 ### 8.[PUT] api/users/”userID” -
 > Modify an existing user.
 Request body { name, password }

 > **ID is assigned in the backend and never has to be manually added, it only has to be called upon when using the DELETE or PUT methods.**
+> <br>
 > Validation exists, However for backend purpouses only.